 (3) A magistrate shall be appointed by the Judicial and Legal Services Commission and shall, subject to any law passed by the National Assembly, be a qualified attorneyat-law.
 Magistracy.
 23 of 2005.

 (4) A magistrate who is a qualified attorney-at-law shall have security of tenure and, subject to any compulsory retirement age for public officers, may be removed from office only for inability to perform the functions of his office (whether arising from infirmity of mind or body or from any other cause) or for misbehaviour.
-94. There shall be for Belize a Supreme Court of Judicature and a Court of Appeal.
-95.-(1) The Supreme Court shall have unlimited original jurisdiction to hear and determine any civil or criminal proceedings under any law and such jurisdiction and powers as may be conferred on it by this Constitution or any other law: Provided that the Supreme Court shall not have jurisdiction to hear and determine any application made by 2 of 2001. a person sentenced to death under any law after the expiration of one year from the passing of the sentence.
-(2) The justices of the Supreme Court shall be the Chief Justice and such number of other justices as may from time to time be prescribed by the National Assembly: Provided that the office of a justice shall not be abolished while there is a substantive holder thereof.
-(3) The Supreme Court shall be a superior court of record and, save as otherwise provided by any law, shall have all the powers of such a court.

-(4) The Supreme Court shall sit in such places as the Chief Justice may appoint.
+Establishment of Senior Courts.
+25 of 2022.
+94.-(1) There shall be for Belize the Senior Courts which shall be senior courts of record.
+25 of 2022.
+(2) The Senior Courts shall consist of the Court of Appeal and the High Court of Justice.
+(3) The Chief Justice shall be the head of the Senior Courts and head of the Judiciary.
+The High Court.
+25 of 2022.
+95(1) The High Court shall have unlimited original jurisdiction to hear and determine any civil or criminal proceedings under any law and such jurisdiction and powers as may be conferred on it by this Constitution or any other law: 2 of 2001.
+25 of 2022.
+Provided that the High Court shall not have jurisdiction to hear and determine any application made by a person sentenced to death under any law after the expiration of one year from the passing of the sentence.
+25 of 2022.
+(2) The Justices of the High Court shall be the Chief Justice, two Senior High Court Justices and such number of other justices as may from time to time be prescribed by the National Assembly, Provided that the office of a justice shall not be abolished while there is a substantive holder thereof.
+25 of 2022.
+(3) The High Court shall be a superior court of record and, save as otherwise provided by any law, shall have all the powers of such a court.
+25 of 2022.
+(4) The High Court shall sit in such places as the Chief Justice may appoint.